ltrujello/ltrujello.github.io/docs/algebra/index.md

 # Algebra Notes

 These are notes on general algebra that I wrote and maintained throughout my math undergraduate education.
+In PDF format, this totals to about 150 pages of notes.

 This is the html version rendered via MathJax.
 If you'd like the original LaTeX PDF version, see here.